Ability (manhwa)

 Ability (Korean: 어빌리티; RR: Eobilliti) is a South Korean webtoon written by Son Je-ho and illustrated by Lee Kwang-soo.
-Started in 2012, the webtoon manhwa was released on Naver WEBTOON and is said to have taken a break after season 1 which lasted 60 chapters, but from several sources it is said the author has dropped the webtoon because he fell sick.
+Started in 2012, the webtoon manhwa was released on Naver WEBTOON and is said to have taken a break after season one which lasted 60 chapters, but from several sources it is said the author has dropped the webtoon because he was sick.
 The author and artist of Ability also created the manhwa Noblesse.
-Despite being sick he did announce he'll keep continuing the Noblesse manhwa.
-The Ability manhwa or webtoon will therefore not get a season 2 until further notice from the author who had initially claimed to work on it after the Noblesse manhwa ends.
+Despite being sick, he did announce he would keep continuing Noblesse.
+Ability therefore not get a season two until further notice from the author who had initially claimed to work on it after Noblesse ends.

 Plot

 Under the backdrop of a city with a mysterious killer on the loose, story introduces to an exceptional young cafe owner, who possess the ability of rapid healing along with heightened physical abilities.
 The story begins with his encounter with a strange-looking little girl who asks to borrow his phone.
 He gladly obliges but, as he is appreciating the evening breeze, the girl's hat is blown off and she chases it out into traffic.
 He dives in front of the child to protect her and is hit by a truck.
 Some distance away a jewel cracks and a shadowy figure celebrates finding something.